Tutorial SF 1

 • $S$ as the sample covariance matrix of the first-differences of $X$.

-First, let us write a function to compute $B$ and $A$ with the two-step procedures here above is
+So, here is a function to compute $B$ and $A$ with the two-step procedures here above:

 function sfa(X::AbstractMatrix{T};